Learning spectral density functions in open quantum systems: Acknowledgments

 \section{Acknowledgments}

 F.P., J.V.S.K.L., P.M.P. and F.F.F. acknowledge support from Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP), project numbers 2024/20249-8, 2024/15741-0, 2025/08578-9 and 2023/04987-6.
-A.N. acknowledges the financial support from the project Fondecyt Regular No. 1251131 and ANID Anillo Project ATE250066.
+A.N.\ acknowledges support from Fondecyt Regular No.~1251131, Fondecyt Exploraci\'on No.~13250014, and Anillo Tem\'atico ATE 250066.